Search Geneontologies

 BP

-positive regulation of growth hormone secretion
+positive regulation of RNA splicing

 BP

-negative regulation of growth hormone secretion
+negative regulation of histone phosphorylation

 BP